 We’ve launched in Ethiopia

-Plant With Purpose opened in its other new country of the decade this past January.
+Plant With Purpose opened in another new country this past January.
 Ethiopia became Plant With Purpose’s eighth country program and our fourth partnering nation in Africa.

 We’ve seen a lot of growth in the Plant With Purpose family

 Plant With Purpose opened three new fundraising hubs around 2015 and 2016.
 These opened in Houston, Chicago, and San Francisco, to reach out to the surrounding regions.
 We hired three regional representatives who help strengthen relationships with supporters, churches, and foundations.

 As a result of this, and other efforts, we’ve seen a plethora of new partners join the Plant With Purpose community in recent years.
 These new partnerships have helped us grow from being a small effort, to a global movement of renewal.